manux32/7dtdSdxMods/Manux_BasicFishing/README.md

 #### Steps
 - Put the Fishing Trap Bait Basket on the ground close to where you want to fish.
 - Using the Fishing Pliers, upgrade(right-click) the Basket to add Fish Bait in it.
 Fish Bait will appear on top of the basket.
 - Using the Fishing Trap, aim at the Fish Bait that's on top of the basket, and right-click to put Fish Bait in the Trap.
-You will see the Fishing Trap icon change to indicate it is baited.
 Be fast, otherwise the bait will escape from the basket.
+You will see bait appear in the Fishing Trap, and its icon change to indicate it is baited.
 - Using the Fishing Trap, right-click a body of water to start fishing.
-- When you have caught something, the fishing Trap icon will change to indicate it, and its mesh will become a bag.
+- When you have caught something, fishes will appear in the fishing Trap and its icon will change to indicate it.
 - Right-click on the ground with your Fishing Trap to put a Fishing Trap Livewell there.
 Than loot it!

 ## Potential conflicts: